 Section 1: The Board shall consist of a Chair, Vice Chair, Secretary, Treasurer, Land Use Chair and two (2) additional at large members for a total of seven (7)members.
 One Board member shall be designated as Neighborhood Leadership Alliance Representative.
 The Board may also acknowledge an alternate board member.
 The Board may propose a change in the total number of its members with a maximum of seven (7) and a minimum of five (5) Board members.
-Enactment requires a majority vote of the members present at a general membership meeting.
+Enactment requires a two-thirds majority vote of the members present at a general membership meeting.

 Section 5: Removal of a Board member shall occur because of lack of significant participation, unprofessional conduct, failure to meet the requirements of the office or may be initiated by a petition signed by 20% of the BANA members.
 Removal shall be considered only at a special meeting of the board called for the purpose of voting on the petition.
 The meeting notice shall state that the purpose of the meeting is to consider removal of the board member.
 A majority vote of those board members attending shall be required to remove a board member.

-a.
-Manage the daily affairs of the neighborhood association.
+(a) Manage the daily affairs of the Neighborhood Association.

-c.
-Appoint committees to perform necessary functions and represent the neighborhood association on specified topics.
+(c) Appoint committees to perform necessary functions and represent the Neighborhood Association on specified topics.

 Section 8: The Board Officers shall have the following duties:

-ARTICLE 7: COMMITTEES:
+ARTICLE 7: COMMITTEES

 ARTICLE 8: CONFLICT OF INTEREST

-ARTICLE 9: GRIEVANCE PROCEDURES
+ARTICLE9: GRIEVANCE PROCEDURES

-Section 1: Any person or group who objects to a decision or policy or believes they are adversely affected by a decision or policy of the neighborhood association may file a complaint in writing with the Board.
-The complaining party shall be known as the "petitioner".
+Section 1: Any person or group who objects to a decision or policy or believes they are adversely affected by a decision or policy of the Neighborhood Association may file a complaint in writing with the Board.
+The complaining party shall be known as the “petitioner”.

-Section 2: Within seven (7) days of receipt of the complaint, the Board shall arrange with the petitioner for a mutually acceptable time and place for a review of the complaint, and will, in writing, within thirty (30) days, recommend a resolution of the grievance.
+Section 2: Within seven (7) days of receipt of the complaint, the Board shall arrange with the petitioner for a mutually acceptable time and place for review of the complaint, and will, in writing, within thirty (30) days, recommend a resolution of the grievance.

-Section 3: If the board and petitioner cannot reach agreement, attempt shall be made to resolve the complaint through mediation with the Community Dispute Resolution Program.
+Section 3: If the Board and petitioner cannot reach agreement, an attempt shall be made to resolve the complaint through mediation with the Community Dispute Resolution Program.
 If mediation fails to reach agreement, final resolution of the complaint shall be by majority vote of the membership at a general or special meeting.

-ARTICLE 10: INDEMNIFICATION
+Article 10: INDEMNIFICATION